KF8EEZ/gqrx-docker/README.md

+## SDR

+Need to deterimine which usb device is the SDR.
+Bus 001 Device 005: ID 0bda:2832 Realtek Semiconductor Corp.
+RTL2832U DVB-T

 ## PulseAudio

-The host computer must be running PulseAudio
+The host computer must be running PulseAudio.

 ## References